 - The bowl – drains out into the siphon, and on top sits the toilet seat.

-- A chain is pulled that raises the flapper and releases tank water into the bowl.
+- A chain raises the flapper and releases fresh tank water into the bowl.

-- Once the tank is empty, the flapper shuts and the fill valve activates.
+- Once the toilet tank is empty, the flapper shuts and the fill valve activates.

-- The tank fills with new water, which travels up through the base of the valve, through the refill tube, and then back down through the overflow tube.
+- The tank fills with clean water, which travels up through the base of the valve, through the refill tube, and then back down through the overflow tube.

 - The bowl water rises in tandem with the water in the tank.
 Once the fill line is reached, the valve shuts off and the flushing stops.